prey-io/WindowsOTK-Steam-Deck/README.md

 You can now Re-Launch steam and pressing "steam" + "x" on your deck should open windows touch keyboard instead of steams keyboard.

-_Note: If your Steam Keyboard still appears sometimes, it is part of your desktop configuration which can be changed easily with no tweaks_
+_Note: If your Steam Keyboard still appears sometimes, it is part of your desktop controller configuration which can be changed easily with no tweaks_